Wildhams Wood

 Dogs: Dogs are welcome on this walk.

-Refreshments: There are no refreshments on the route, but the Hare & Hounds in Stoughton is a two minute drive away.
-There is also a grassy patch beside the car park where you could lay a picnic rug.
+Refreshments: There are no refreshments on the route, but the Hare & Hounds in Stoughton is a two minute drive away or the Barley Mow where Ambling Path Members get a 10% discount.

 Toilets: There are no public toilets.